IIIF/website/source/get-started/how-iiif-works.md

 From there:

-- Make images and audio/video materials available using the Image API and an IIIF image server, or a IIIF-compatible image server from a vendor or other web host
+- Make images and audio/video materials available using the Image API and an [IIIF image server](/get-started/image-servers/), or a [IIIF-compatible image server from a vendor or other web host](/get-started/vendors/).
-- Combine your images and structural data (like pagination or ordering) from your metadata source into a IIIF Manifest using the Presentation API (there are many vendor products that handle this).
+- Combine your images and structural data (like pagination or ordering) from your metadata source into a IIIF Manifest using the Presentation API (there are many [open source or vendor products that help handle this](https://github.com/IIIF/awesome-iiif#presentation-api-libraries)).
-- Choose a viewer to show your images
+- Choose a [viewer](/get-started/iiif-viewers/) to show your images
 - Consider making your image **manifests** (definition below) available publicly on your collection site so users can work with your images across collections.

 </div>